 If you are pregnant and do not want to parent and terminating the pregnancy is not an option, adoption might be a choice you wish to explore.
 You have likely found us because you’re searching for adoption agencies near me.
 We are near you, we serve pregnant women across Oklahoma, and we are ready to help walk you through the adoption process now.

 Many of us are birth parents, adoptive parents, or adoptees ourselves and we pride ourselves on the connections we make with our families.
 Adoption Choices of Oklahoma staff is always available, even during weekends!
 Who you see on our Meet the Staff is who you will meet in person (or virtually).
-We are real people who have experienced some of the same real circumstances that you are experiencing.
+Natalie, Kirsten, Abra… real people who have experienced some of the same real circumstances that you are experiencing.
 We know.
 And we understand.
-And we want to help.
+Most of all, we want to help.

 Adoption in Tulsa